CMoucer/cmoucer.github.io/_pages/about.md

 I am a third year PhD student at Inria Paris, under the supervision of [Adrien Taylor](https://adrientaylor.github.io) and [Francis Bach](https://www.di.ens.fr/~fbach/).

-My research currently focuses on a principled view on concentration inequalities.
-Previously, I worked on first-order convex optimization methods, applied to possibly sparse machine learning problems, as well as their continuous-time versions.
-I have a strong interest in computer-aided techniques for worst-case analysis, and the so-called Performance Estimation Problems.
+My research focuses on developing constructive approaches to concentration inequalities.
+Previously, I worked on first-order convex optimization methods, exploring their applications to potentially sparse machine learning problems and their continuous-time formulations.
+I am particularly interested in computer-aided techniques for the worst-case analysis of optimization methods, a.k.a.
+Performance Estimation Problems.

-Prior to that, I graduated from Ecole Polytechnique (X2016) and got a master degree in Maths, Vision and Learning in 2020 ([master MVA](https://www.master-mva.com)) from Ecole Normale Supérieure and Ecole des Ponts.
+Before starting my PhD, I graduated from Ecole Polytechnique (X2016) and got a master degree in Maths, Vision and Learning in 2020 ([master MVA](https://www.master-mva.com)) from Ecole Normale Supérieure and Ecole des Ponts.

 You can find a list of my publications and codes [here](/publications/).